Tuition for Credit Courses for 2022-23

-For a list of available scholarships and scholarship search engines visit the Financial Aid website or contact the Financial Aid office.
+For a list of available scholarships and scholarship search engines, visit the Financial Aid page or contact the Financial Aid office.
 High school seniors are encouraged to explore scholarship opportunities with the help of their high school counselors.

 Federal Pell Grant (Limited to 18 Quarters)

 The Federal Pell Grant was established to provide financial aid for eligible undergraduate students with financial need.
 Eligibility for other federal aid is determined after the Pell Grant is taken into consideration.
 Grant awards in 2022-2023 ranged from $692 to $6,895 annually depending on financial eligibility and enrollment.
 Students with a prior bachelor’s degree are not eligible.
 Students may apply for the Pell Grant by completing the FAFSA®.

 FSEOG awards are federally funded.
 The College is responsible for selecting eligible students and determining the amount of the award.
 The FSEOG is for undergraduates with exceptional financial need and gives priority to students who receive Pell Grants.
 Annual FSEOG awards were $600 in 2022-2023 depending on federal funding allocations.
 Students may apply for the FSEOG award by completing the FAFSA®.